-Perhaps you heard about cannabidiol (CBD) from a friend, the news, or even an influencer on Instagram.
+Perhaps you first heard about cannabidiol (CBD) from a friend, the news, or even an influencer on Instagram.
 CBD has become a hot new product in a booming industry for its ability to potentially relieve pain, inflammation, anxiety and more.
-What separates CBD from it’s counterpart THC is that CBD is non-psychoactive and will not get you “high”.
+What separates CBD from its counterpart THC is that CBD is non-psychoactive and will not get you “high”.

-So you’re ready to give CBD a shot and purchase some?
+Think you’re ready to give CBD a shot and purchase some?
 This task in itself can be very confusing for shoppers.
 We’ve put together a list of tips for newcomers to empower you with the necessary knowledge to make an informed decision when buying CBD — and avoid being taken advantage of.

 Differentiating Hemp CBD or Cannabis CBD with THC